Conserving NL's Special Places

 Species at Risk Habitat

 Newfoundland and Labrador is home to many unique wildlife and plant species, and some, unfortunately, need our help to survive.
 Species at risk are a part of our landscape, and their loss would forever diminish our natural heritage.
-SAM is working to ensure that native species becomes extinct in this province due to human activity or interference.
+SAM is working to conserve wildlife habitat so that native species in our province do not become extinct due to human activity or interference.

 Currently there are 51 species, subspecies, and populations listed under the Newfoundland and Labrador’s Endangered Species Act: 27 of these species are listed as endangered, 10 are listed as threatened and 14 are listed as vulnerable.